 The Emerging Leaders Mini-Conference is a free, semi-annual conference for students featuring great speakers, workshops and panel discussions at McGill's downtown campus.
 This is a unique event to develop your leadership skills, meet like-minded motivated individuals and obtain the tools you need to more fully take the power of your education into your own hands.
 (Note: not being held in 2020/21)

-The 55-minute Emerging Leaders Workshops will be given virtually in FALL 2020 - they are a great way to help you define how you want to navigate through your academic career as well as through life!
+The 55-minute Emerging Leaders Workshops will be given virtually in FALL 2020 and WINTER 2021 - they are a great way to help you define how you want to navigate through your academic career as well as through life!
 Invest in learning more about yourself and your peers through these engaging, stimulating, and fun workshops.
 Topics include "Exploring Leadership", "Citizenship and Culture" and etc.

 The Emerging Leaders Workshops for Graduate and Post-Doctoral Students provide a fantastic opportunity to discuss leadership topics and actively co-create knowledge in this area by engaging in various activities like games, role plays and etc. Topics include "Exploring Leadership", "Conflict Management" and "Communication"